sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 ![BBC sport homepage](https://img.skitch.com/20120728-xy3q1dar1mpwnsmdipr4iu4q4m.medium.png)

 I took a crappy, small screenshot, but trust me when I say they list every single event that's currently, live.
-You click on the one you want to watch.

 You click on the thing you want to watch...